Conditions Listeriosis

 What is listeriosis?

-Listeriosis is a foodborne infection – in other words, a disease that is spread through food.
-The pathogen responsible is a type of bacteria called Listeria monocytogenes.
+Listeriosis is a disease that is usually spread through food.
+Listeria bacteria are the pathogens responsible for causing the disease.
 This type of bacteria is found everywhere in the natural environment.

 While most infections are mild, severe cases with life-threatening complications such as sepsis or meningitis can occur.
 Older people, those with a weakened immune system and unborn and newborn babies are all at an increased risk.